Ameliawb/example_assignment/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on a popular code of conduct, and the process for submitting pull requests.
+Think about creating a code of conduct for your new technology or new use of an exsisting ancestral technology.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Inspirations** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth) (edit this to include a list from the class)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.